Model Pruning Enables Efficient Federated Learning on Edge Devices: Experiments

-\textbf{Enabling FL on low-power edge device.} In addition, we run experiments with the LeNet-300-100~\citep{lecun1998gradient} architecture, and we observe that when training the MNIST~\citep{lecun1998gradient} dataset on the full-size, dense-form LeNet-300-100 model on Raspberry Pi \textit{version 3} (with 1~GB RAM, 32~GB SD card), the system dies during the first mini-batch due to resource exhaustion, while the models in sparse form can be trained.
+\textbf{Enabling FL on low-power edge device.} In addition, we ran experiments with the LeNet-300-100~\cite{lecun1998gradient} architecture, and we observed that when training the MNIST~\cite{lecun1998gradient} dataset on the full-sized, dense-form LeNet-300-100 model on Raspberry Pi \textit{version 3} (with 1~GB RAM, 32~GB SD card), the system dies during the first mini-batch due to resource exhaustion, while the models in sparse form can be trained.
 Thus, our approach of using sparse models enables model training on low-power edge devices, which is otherwise impossible on Raspberry Pi 3 in this experiment due to the device's resource limitation.